Is the Tesla solar roof worth the additional cost compared to solar panels?

 Efficiency: Tesla Uses Some of the Most Efficient Solar Technology Available

 Thanks to their partnership with Panasonic, Tesla solar panels and solar tiles are built around some of the most efficient solar cells available today.
 Somewhat annoyingly, Tesla hasn’t yet released any official stats on either their solar panels or tiles yet, so we can still only offer conjecture on their wattage and efficiency.

 We do know that Tesla solar panels are 325 watts, but that’s all the info Tesla has officially released.
-We can reasonably assume their solar panel is similar to Panasonic’s own 325 watt panel, which boast an efficiency of 21.76%.
+We can reasonably assume their solar panel is similar to Panasonic’s own 325-watt panel, which boasts an efficiency of 21.76%.

 As we mentioned earlier, standard-quality solar panels are typically around 16% to 18% efficient, so that’s quite a jump in performance.

 Tesla’s solar tiles, which measure 8.7” X 14”, each contain two solar cells that produce 6 watts of electricity, for a max of 12 watts per tile.
 At this wattage, 27 solar tiles is equal to a single Tesla solar panel.